QuietJoon/containers-hack/README.md

 A function to get a part of sequence in a `IntMap a` by its key which covers lower bound and upper bound.
 It is equivalent to `limitedOf lowerBound upperBound t` + `lookupLT lowerBound t` + `lookupGT upperBound t`.

+### `rough*`

+Maybe internal function.
+Bounding/Limiting at masking level.
+This post process should be finished very quickly, and not duplicate with `boundedOf/limitedOf`.

 ## Proof & Test Status

 ### Proof